ccosta568/ManateeMike/README.md

 Built with an angular framework, mostly html, css and typescript.
 AWS for domain, buckets and website hosting.
 Adobe and Paint for picture and video quality and sizing.

 ## Optimizations
-1. Add HTTPS security to the site.
+1. Give the site a better purpose.
 2. Add more details to give the site a better feel and look.